Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Pure palladium isn’t magnetic.

-Palladium is a “paramagnetic” material.
+Palladium is a “paramagnetic” metal.
 This means it’s weakly attracted to a magnetic field and doesn’t retain any magnetism once the field is removed.

 Palladium-made items become magnetic when they’re made of alloy of pure palladium and ferromagnetic material and metals (iron, nickel, cobalt and some forms of stainless steel).